aiomorphic/iplens/README.md

 ### Adding New Features

-1. Implement new functionality in the appropriate module under `iplens/`
+Implement new functionality in the appropriate module under iplens/.
-2. Add tests for new functionality in `tests/`
+Add tests for the new functionality in tests/.
-3. Update `iplens_cli.py` if the new feature should be accessible via CLI
+Update iplens_cli.py if the new feature should be accessible via CLI.